DoodleScheduling/prometheus-patch-controller/README.md

 ### Remove patches
 By design patches are **not** removed if the defined expression evaluates to `false` and if the patches have been added before.
-The way to achieve this is to crate another PrometheusPatchRule which expression does the opposite as well as opposite patches.
+The way to achieve this is to create another PrometheusPatchRule which expression does the opposite as well as reverse patches.

 ## Installation